 Which Joe gave his name to ‘sloppy joes’?
 We look at five interesting sandwiches and their lexical origins.

-Proceeding from the bottom of a hierarchy upward or from the beginning of a process forward.
+Proceeding from the bottom or beginning of a hierarchy or process upwards; non-hierarchical:‘bottom-up decisions’

 upturned, upended, bottom up, wrong side up, head over heels, inverted, reversed, overturned, capsized, upset, flippedView synonyms

 - ‘We traced its improbable development to the bottom-up dynamics of the Bazaar model of software engineering.’

 - ‘It strikes me that you could argue that podcasting now represents a potential bottom-up disruption in the same market.’